Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Introduction

 \textit{Customizations} of LLMaaS solutions play a critical role, as they can enhance model performance within specific organizational contexts and strengthen security and privacy measures \cite{sundberg2023, Lewicki2023}.
-However, even choices that do not impact model performance or security, such as branding the user interface, could lead to significant changes in how the system is perceived and used.
+However, even customization choices that have no impact on aspects such as the model or training data, but that are salient to users (\eg, in the form of cues perceivable in the user interface), could lead to significant changes in how the system is perceived and used.
+The focus of our work is on such front-end customizations, \eg, interface changes, and the role they may play in how users perceive and engage with the system.
 Psychological research suggests that people draw inferences about a system’s trustworthiness based on indicators available to them, also referred to as \textit{cues} \cite{deVisser2014}, a mechanism formalized in the \textit{Trustworthiness Assessment Model} (TrAM) \cite{schlicker2025trustworthiness}.
-Real-world incidents show the importance of understanding user perception of LLM chatbots: cases like the data leak by Samsung employees via ChatGPT illustrate how overly trusting a system or having false privacy expectations can lead to the unintended disclosure of sensitive information \cite{Mauran2023}.
-Such incidents underscore the role of \textit{trust calibration}, meaning the degree to which users’ \textit{perceived trustworthiness} of a system aligns with its actual properties and limitations \cite{lee2004trust, ParasuramanRiley1997}.
-While recent studies have focused on how to intentionally improve calibrated trust and reliance on LLMs through interventions \cite{Bo2025, Kim2025, Ma_Shuai2025, Vasconcelos2025}, we lack research on how customization choices of real-world LLM chatbots impact the calibration of user perceptions.
-In particular, research is lacking on customization choices that are salient to users (\eg, in the form of cues perceivable in the user interface) but have no impact on aspects such as the model, training data, privacy safeguards, or system infrastructure, which have been the primary focus of prior work \cite{Diaferia2022, Ali2019, Toenjes2024}.
+Real-world incidents show the importance of understanding user perception of LLM chatbots: cases like the data leak by Samsung employees via ChatGPT illustrate how false privacy expectations can lead to the unintended disclosure of sensitive information \cite{Mauran2023}.
+Such incidents underscore the importance of understanding user perceptions of differently embedded LLMs, \eg, LLMs offered as a Service vs. commercially available LLMs.

-In this work, we examine if cues -- emerging from different customization choices in LLMaaS chatbots -- influence users’ perceptions and usage.
-We draw on the concept of trust calibration \cite{lee2004trust, ParasuramanRiley1997} and the TrAM \cite{schlicker2025trustworthiness} to empirically investigate the alignment (or misalignment) between users' perception of a customized LLMaaS and the system's actual characteristics, thereby answering the following research question: